- Publication 530 - Introductory Material

 At least 90% of the expenditures paid or incurred by the corporation were used for the acquisition, construction, management, maintenance, or care of the property for the benefit of the tenant-shareholders during the entire tax year.

-Generally, you can elect to deduct state and local general sales taxes instead of state and local income taxes as an itemized deduction on Schedule A (Form 1040).
+Generally, you can elect to deduct state and local general sales taxes instead of state and local income taxes as an itemized deduction on Schedule A (Form 1040 or 1040-SR).
+You must check the box on Schedule A (Form 1040 or 1040-SR), line 5a, if you elect this option.
 Deductible sales taxes may include sales taxes paid on your home (including mobile and prefabricated), or home building materials if the tax rate was the same as the general sales tax rate.
-For information on figuring your deduction, see the Instructions for Schedule A (Form 1040).
+For information on figuring your deduction, see the Instructions for Schedule A (Form 1040 or 1040-SR).

-If you elect to deduct the sales taxes paid on your home, or home building materials, you cannot include them as part of your cost basis in the home.
+If you elect to deduct the sales taxes paid on your home, or home building materials, you can't include them as part of your cost basis in the home.

 This section of the publication gives you basic information about home mortgage interest, including information on interest paid at settlement, points, and Form 1098, Mortgage Interest Statement.